HirasawaProject/Hirasawa-Bancho/README.md

 ## Builds
-Hirasawa builds can be downloaded [here](https://github.com/cg0/Hirasawa-Project/releases), the version number uses the format YYYYDDMM using the UTC timezone
+Hirasawa builds can be downloaded [here](https://github.com/cg0/Hirasawa-Project/releases), the version number uses the format YYYYMMDD using the UTC timezone

 ## Building
 Building Hirasawa is very easy, for building testing builds `gradle shadow` will output to